jrpool/rallytree/README.md

 ## Owner change
 This feature ensures that each user story and each task in a tree has the desired owner.
 The user can choose whether to become the new owner or instead to specify another user as the new owner.

+## Task creation
+This feature adds 2 tasks to each user story that has no child user stories and no tasks.
+The new tasks are given the same name and owner as their user story.
+By default, one task has the name “Create Test Case.” and the other task has the name “Run Test Case.”
+But you can specify custom names that are based on the user story’s name.

 ## Test-case creation
 This feature adds a test case to each user story with at least 1 task that doesn’t already have a test case.
 The new test case is given the same name, description, and owner as its user story.
 No matter how many tasks a user story has, only 1 test case is created for it.